andreasbm/web-config/src/lib/rollup-plugins/minify-lit-html/README.md

 # rollup-plugin-minify-lit-html

-A rollup plugin that minifies lit-html templates.
+A Rollup plugin that minifies lit-html templates.

 ## Usage